 Coral Gables, Florida

-Compared to other US cities over 50,000, Coral Gables water quality ranks in the mid range for contamination excluding Lead.
+Compared to other US cities, Coral Gables water quality ranks in the middle range for contamination excluding Lead.

 Let’s look closer at what’s in Coral Gables water.